Estimating Treatment Effects with Independent Component Analysis: Introduction

 \section{Introduction}

-The accurate estimation of causal effects is a central challenge in medical research and policy-making \citep{king1994designing}, as it guides the development of more effective treatment strategies and interventions \citep{rosenbaum1983central,pearl2009causal,hill2011bayesian}.
+This work initiates the study of \gls{ica}~\citep{comon1994independent,hyvarinen_independent_2000} for treatment effect estimation in the \gls{plr} model~\citep{robinson1988root}.
+The accurate estimation of causal effects is a central challenge in medical research and policy-making~\citep{king1994designing}, as it guides the development of more effective treatment strategies and interventions~\citep{rosenbaum1983central,pearl2009causal,hill2011bayesian}.
 This task becomes difficult when the data contain high-dimensional confounding variables---features that affect both the treatment and the outcome.
-A number of machine learning methods has emerged to handle this setting while maintaining theoretical guarantees on causal effect estimation.
-Among these methods, \gls{dml}~\citep{chernozhukov_doubledebiased_2017} exhibits robust statistical properties in the \gls{plr} model ~\citep{robinson1988root}, where confounders affect the outcome and treatment in a potentially nonlinear way.
-DML’s two-stage procedure---first learning nuisance functions, then leveraging orthogonalization to adjust for confounders---yields consistent and efficient estimators of treatment effects under minimal assumptions.
+A number of machine learning methods have been developed to handle this setting while maintaining theoretical guarantees on treatment effect estimation.
+Among these methods, \gls{oml}~\citep{chernozhukov_doubledebiased_2017,mackey2018orthogonalICML,jin2025its} exhibits robust statistical properties in the \gls{plr} model ~\citep{robinson1988root}, where confounders affect the outcome and treatment in a potentially nonlinear way.
+OML’s two-stage procedure---first learning nuisance functions, then leveraging orthogonalization to adjust for confounders---yields consistent and efficient estimators of treatment effects under minimal assumptions.

-\gls{ica}~\citep{comon1994independent,hyvarinen_independent_2000} is a family of representation learning methods that focuses on separating mixed signals into statistically independent components, enabling the discovery of latent structures, often referred to as (causal) representations, from observational data. \gls{ica} can also be used for \gls{cd}, \ie, the extraction of the causal graph, both in the linear~\citep{shimizu_linear_2006} and the nonlinear~\citep{reizinger_jacobian-based_2023} case. \gls{ica} and causal effect estimation are well-studied yet distinct tools for estimating measurements of interest from data~\citep{tramontano_causal_2024}.
-Despite their distinct origins, the non-Gaussianity of the source/noise variables are crucial in both.
-For (linear) \gls{ica} it is required to break the Gaussian's rotational symmetry to identify the sources in the infinite data limit; for treatment effect estimation, it can guarantee better estimation consistency~\citep{mackey2018orthogonalICML,jin2025its}.
+\gls{ica} is a family of representation learning methods for separating mixed signals into statistically independent components, enabling the discovery of latent causal representations from observational data.
+While \gls{ica} is widely used for causal inference tasks~\citep{tramontano_causal_2024,khemakhem_causal_2021,wendong_causal_2023}, including linear~\citep{shimizu_linear_2006} and nonlinear~\citep{reizinger_jacobian-based_2023} \gls{cd}, \ie, the extraction of a causal graph, the potential of ICA for treatment effect estimation is still underdeveloped.
+For example, the empirical studies of \citet{ribeiro23highfidelity,jiang2023causal} employ nonlinear ICA for effect estimation but do not establish its consistency or analyze its estimation quality.
+Meanwhile, \citet{shimizu_linear_2006} describe sufficient conditions for recovering the mixing matrix in linear ICA, but their assumptions are stronger than necessary, and they do not explore the important application of treatment effect estimation.